The Art and History of Turin and Piedmont 18-22 May 2018

-The destination of the Society’s 2018 Tour is Turin, the capital of the Piedmont region in northwest Italy.
-Renowned for its elegant architecture and with history going back to Roman times, Turin is also the home of Fiat and one of Italy’s three most important cultural and business centres.
-We shall be able to explore the city and the surrounding area over five days from 18th till 22nd May 2018.
+The destination of the Society’s 2018 Tour was Turin, the capital of the Piedmont region in northwest Italy.
+Renowned for its elegant architecture and with history going back to Roman times, Turin is also the home of FIAT, and is one of Italy’s three most important cultural and business centres.

 The Historic Houses & Heritage of Yorkshire,